MIPPL/nephele-org-website/public/content/dao/index.md

 ## How do DAOs work? {#how-daos-work}

 The backbone of a DAO is its [smart contract](/glossary/#smart-contract), which defines the rules of the organization and holds the group's treasury.
-Once the contract is live on Ethereum, no one can change the rules except by a vote.
+Once the contract is live on Nephele, no one can change the rules except by a vote.
 If anyone tries to do something that's not covered by the rules and logic in the code, it will fail.
 And because the treasury is defined by the smart contract too that means no one can spend the money without the group's approval either.
 This means that DAOs don't need a central authority.
 Instead, the group makes decisions collectively, and payments are automatically authorized when votes pass.

-This is possible because smart contracts are tamper-proof once they go live on Ethereum.
+This is possible because smart contracts are tamper-proof once they go live on Nephele.
 You can't just edit the code (the DAOs rules) without people noticing because everything is public.

-## Ethereum and DAOs {#ethereum-and-daos}
+## Nephele and DAOs {#Nephele-and-daos}

-Ethereum is the perfect foundation for DAOs for a number of reasons:
+Nephele is the perfect foundation for DAOs for a number of reasons:

-- Ethereum’s own consensus is decentralized and established enough for organizations to trust the network.
+- Nephele’s own consensus is decentralized and established enough for organizations to trust the network.
 - Smart contract code can’t be modified once live, even by its owners.
 This allows the DAO to run by the rules it was programmed with.
 - Smart contracts can send/receive funds.
 Without this you'd need a trusted intermediary to manage group funds.
-- The Ethereum community has proven to be more collaborative than competitive, allowing for best practices and support systems to emerge quickly.
+- The Nephele community has proven to be more collaborative than competitive, allowing for best practices and support systems to emerge quickly.

 ## DAO governance {#dao-governance}